-Charity AI Policy Template - AI System Design and Procurement
+Charity AI Best Practice - AI System Design and Procurement

 A simple, practical charity AI policy template for anyone designing, buying, commissioning, or making grants for non profit or charity AI systems

-Charity AI Policy Template - AI System Design and Commissioning
+Charity AI Best Practice - AI System Design and Commissioning

 If designing charity AI is a step too far for you, you can make sure you don't miss out by using Biomni's Charity Bot, which uses the same Tenjin AI system our own AI bunnies do.